jonlpersson/ed-latimore/site/_posts/2020-01-28-5-reasons-youre-broke-how-to-stop-being-poor.md

 Avoiding discomfort now always causes you to suffer later.
 Poor people never get this.

-## 5) You can't communicate at a basic level for 5 minutes
+## 5) You can’t communicate at a basic level for 5 minutes

 Communication is key.
 It allows you to interact with a majority of the world.